-When a permanent visa is granted, the travel right is attached to the permanent residency which entitles the holder to travel to and from Australia for a certain duration.
-After the expiry, you will not be able to return to Australia as a permanent resident.
+When a permanent visa is granted, the travel right is attached to the permanent residency, which entitles the holder to travel to and from Australia for a certain period.
+After expiry of this facility, you will not be able to return to Australia as a permanent resident.
 If you wish to return to Australia as a permanent resident, you must apply for and be granted a Resident Return visa before arranging travel to Australia.
-If you are in Australia at the time when the travel right expires, you do not need to apply for this visa unless you wish to travel out of Australia.
+If you are in Australia at the time when the travel right expires, you do not need to apply for this visa unless you wish to travel outside of Australia.

 A small number of people who were granted permanent visas prior to the 1960’s may have permanent travel facilities attached to their visas.
 As this is extremely rare, it is vital that you ensure you have a valid right to return to Australia after your overseas travel.

 Valid applications for resident return visas can only be made by: